Rideshare Los Angeles

 The truism “nobody walks in L.A.” is more apt today than ever before.
 A whopping 4.6 million Los Angeles residents commute to work every day.
 And that doesn’t even count drivers who are on the road for leisure or travel.

-Once upon a time, the answer to busy Whittier roads was to carpool with coworkers or friends.
+Previously, the answer to busy Whittier roads was to carpool with coworkers or friends.
 However, according to data, rideshares such as Uber or Lyft have overtaken carpooling in recent years.
 The current carpool situation in the US has dwindled down throughout the past few years.

 What’s more, instead of wear and tear on one’s own car, professionals and casual riders alike are sharing their Uber and Lyft rides.
 The cost associated with owning a car also contributes to the increasing usage of rideshare services.
-It costs time and money to maintain vehicles, not to mention the ever-increasing gas prices.
+It costs time and money to maintain vehicles, not to mention increasing gas prices.
 Furthermore, driving in a busy city can be stressful for many commuters.
 As a result, rideshare has become one of the mainstream ways to commute in the 21st century.

 Ridesharing Industry Statistics